Coast Guard rescues 2 survivors clinging to debris in Pamlico Sound

 The men were rescued and taken back to Air Station Elizabeth City, where they met EMS.
 Neither men were reported to have serious injuries, but were taken to Sentara Albemarle Medical Center.

-Karow said the early notification to the Coast Guard was key to the successful search and rescue planning.
+Lieutenant Commander Kevin Karow, who coordinated the search and rescue mission, said the early notification to the Coast Guard was key to the successful search and rescue planning.